mark-watson/PythonAIBook/manuscript/SymbolicMath.md

 **Differentiating the antiderivative back.** The integral is verified by the fundamental theorem itself: compute `∫f`, differentiate it, and confirm the result equals `f` numerically.
-This is a beautifully *self-contained* check — it never requires a reference CAS to compare against, only the two operations the program already implements.
+This is a beautifully *self-contained* check: it never requires a reference CAS to compare against, only the two operations the program already implements.
 If either the integrator or the differentiator were broken in a way that affected these expressions, the `OK`/`FAIL` lines